mathjax/MathJax-docs/input/tex/eqnumbers.rst

 The TeX input processing in MathJax can be configured to add equation numbers to displayed equations automatically.
-This functionality is turned off by default, but it is easy to configure MathJax to produce automatic equation numbers by adding:
+This functionality is turned off by default, but it is easy to configure MathJax to produce automatic equation numbers by using

 .. code-block:: javascript